J0ne2/MY-PORTFOLIO/readme.md

 # Project title
  The name of the project is RESPONSIVE PORTFOLIO.
 # Project structure
-Introduction - an overview of what i major in and what is expected from me. portfolio - its all about what I do as a web developer. skills-I have showcased my skills through the language I use for my projects in a progress bar Projects -  I have only highlighted the section but I will showcase my projects as we progress Education - I have shown what I have learnt throughout my years.
+1.Introduction - an overview of what I major in and what is expected from me.

+2.Portfolio - its all about what I do as a web developer.

+3.skills-I have showcased my skills through the language I use for my projects in a progress bar.

+4.Projects -  I have only highlighted the section but I will showcase my projects as we progress

+5.Education - I have shown what I have learnt throughout my years.

-Contact - I shared a form on how I can be traced for a project with a client.
+6.Contact - I shared a form on how I can be traced for a project with a client.

-Footer - puts in place my social media icons and end of my website.
+7.Footer - puts in place my social media icons and end of my website.

 # Project languages
 HTML